Spcman/stable-diffusion-m1/_posts/2022-11-20-stable-diffusion-local-jupyter-ffmpeg.md

     /opt/homebrew/bin/ffmpeg -y -vcodec png -r 12 -start_number 0 -i outputs/vampire01/img_%05d.png -frames:v 1000 -c:v libx264 -vf fps=12 -pix_fmt yuv420p -crf 17 -preset veryfast -pattern_type sequence video/vampire.mp4

-We could run the command above in our OS shell.
+We could run the command above in our Mac OS terminal shell.

 **Note:** we have used the absolute path to run the ffmpeg executable to avoid ffmpeg not found errors.
 This isn't required if running the ffmpeg from a shell.